How Much Do Travel Nurses Make?

 Travel nurse salaries vary by state and region.
 Locations in need of RNs typically offer more competitive wages.
 In fact, the popularity of a particular region can influence travel nurses' earning potential.
 Less popular locations may pay more, while desirable locations may pay less.
 Likewise, states with a higher cost of living offer higher wages relative to living costs.

-In 2019, the top-paying states for travel RNs included California, New Jersey, the District of Columbia, and Rhode Island.
+According to 2022 data by Vivian, the top-paying states for travel RNs included New Jersey, North Dakota, and Washington.
 Practitioners also want to consider the highest-paying specialties to determine earning potential which may vary by state.
 The following section includes the top specialties in demand.

 Highest-Paying Travel Nurse Specialities